-Ascension Day marks the end of the Easter season and occurs ten days before Pentecost.
-Depending upon the phases of the moon in a particular year, Ascension Day is celebrated on a Thursday.
+Ascension Day occurs ten days before Pentecost and it always falls on a Thursday.
 However, some churches, particularly in the United States, celebrate it on the following Sunday.

 Many Eastern Orthodox churches calculate the date of Pascha (Easter) according to the Julian calendar, rather than the Gregorian calendar used by many western churches, so their Ascension Day usually occurs after the western observance.

 Ascension Day celebrations include processions symbolizing Christ’s entry into heaven and, in some countries, chasing a “devil” through the streets and dunking it in a pond or burning it in effigy – symbolic of the Messiah’s triumph over the devil when he opened the kingdom of heaven to all believers.